When ships to sail the void between the stars have been invented there will also be men who come forward to sail those ships.

 Parodied on Back at the Barnyard.
 Otis and Pip are in outer space, with no idea of how to pilot the space shuttle they are in.
 Pip makes a remark about how, "that ship has sailed."
 Otis acts as if this reference to ships gave him an idea, saying, "Wait a minute?
 Ship?
 Sailing?"
 But then he admits, "No, never mind, I've got nothing."

-Star Wars (Though to be fair, many of the films' space battles would be incomprehensible if they took full advantage of 3D space.)
+Star Wars (Though many of the films' space battles would be incomprehensible if they took full advantage of 3D space.)

-Where the concept is taken to its reductio ad absurdum endpoint in Attack of the Clones where Obi-Wan Kenobi is forced to dodge seismic charges (read: depth charges) that make a loud "sonic" boom in a vacuum.
+Where the concept is taken to its reductio ad absurdum endpoint in Attack of the Clones where Obi-Wan Kenobi is forced to dodge seismic charges (read: depth charges) that make a loud "sonic" boom in a vacuum and send out a horizontally expanding shockwave.

 In Return of the Jedi when Rebel vessels and Imperial Star Destroyers trade blasterfire during the final climactic space battle, with fighters streaming past in the foreground.
 This is justified however, in that the Rebel fleet is being fired on -with devastating results- by the Death Star.
 Their best chances at survival is to close in to super close range with the Imperial Fleet.
 That way, the Death Star can't shoot at them without hitting the Imperial Fleet.
 As Lando says to Admiral Ackbar "Maybe we can take a few of them with us!".